 - Recover – Identity theft victims can spend an average of 16 to over 600 hours working to restore their good name.
 Victims need access to a proven, white-glove restoration and recovery process designed to identify and isolate the fraud, then help prevent it from happening again.

-It’s also critical to ensure that with these combined efforts is also a strong foundation in fraud and identity theft prevention through education and empowerment.
-The EZShield + IdentityForce teams provide blogs, tools and additional resources to educate consumers and businesses about identity crime risks.
+It’s also critical to ensure that along with these combined efforts is also a strong foundation in fraud and identity theft prevention through education and empowerment.
+The EZShield + IdentityForce teams provide blogs, tools, and additional resources to educate consumers and businesses about identity crime risks.

 EZShield + IdentityForce | A Team Built on Excellence

 I am proud that our combined teams champion the latest innovation, while continuously exceeding industry security and compliance regulatory standards.